 In accordance with the State of Idaho’s May 1, 2020 “Stay Healthy Order,” Flat Ranch Preserve remains open for public use.
-However, all facilities, including restrooms, will remain closed.
-Please continue to follow social distancing recommendations for public health and safety.
+However, the Visitor Center is closed until further notice.
+Please continue to follow social distancing recommendations for public health and safety and follow the guidelines to Recreate Responsibly.
 Stay a minimum of 6 feet away from individuals who are not part of your household.
-Please do not travel from outside of Idaho to visit the Preserve—recreation is not considered an essential purpose to visit the State.
 These guidelines are subject to change without notice.

 Flat Ranch Preserve